-Data recipes are tutorials or step-by-step instructions that have been developed by the Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) staff or EOSDIS systems engineers to help users learn how to discover, access, subset, visualize and use our data, information, tools and services.
+Data recipes are tutorials or step-by-step instructions that have been developed by NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) staff or EOSDIS systems engineers to help users learn how to discover, access, subset, visualize and use our data, information, tools and services.
 These recipes cover many different data products across the Earth science disciplines and different processing languages/software.

 |006||ASDC Data Recipes||

-The Atmospheric Science Data Center (ASDC) Distributive Active Archive Center (DAAC) projects focus on the Earth science disciplines Radiation Budget, Clouds, Aerosols and Tropospheric Composition, and specializes in atmospheric data important to understanding the causes and processes of global climate change and the consequences of human activities on the climate.
-The ASDC offers Direct Data Download (DDD) access, and enhanced search and subsetting capabilities for many CALIPSO, CERES, MISR, MOPITT and TES products.
+NASA's Atmospheric Science Data Center (ASDC) Distributive Active Archive Center (DAAC) projects focus on the Earth science disciplines Radiation Budget, Clouds, Aerosols and Tropospheric Composition, and specializes in atmospheric data important to understanding the causes and processes of global climate change and the consequences of human activities on the climate.
+ASDC offers Direct Data Download (DDD) access, and enhanced search and subsetting capabilities for many CALIPSO, CERES, MISR, MOPITT and TES products.
 Project tutorials, StoryMaps and Jupyter Notebooks are available for helping users learn to navigate product information and tools for working with the data.

 |007||ASF DAAC Data Recipes||